CREATING OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 - Unwillingness to cut losses and move on.

-Two circles: Focusing on what you have influence/control over:
+Two circles: Focusing on what matters that you can influence:

 I once saw a simple diagram that I often think of: It showed two intersecting circles.
-The one circle labeled “Concern” supposedly contains everything that you care about, that you love– what matters to you.
-The other circle is the”Influence” circle, containing everything you have influence or some control over.
-Outside these circles is everything you cannot in any way influence or control as well as everything that doesn’t matter to you.
+The one circle labeled “Concern” contains everything that you care about, that you love– what matters to you.
+The other circle is the “Influence” circle, containing everything you have influence or some control over.
+Outside these circles is everything you cannot in any way influence or control as well as everything that doesn’t really matter to you.

 Here’s my version of these intersecting circles:

-The idea is this: You focus your efforts inside the intersection of these two circles- on things that matter to you that you can influence.
-The more you are able to do this, the bigger this area of overlap becomes, making you more empowered and effective.
+The idea is this: You focus your efforts inside the intersection of these two circles- on things that matter to you that you have power to influence.
+The more you to do this, the bigger this area of overlap becomes, expanding your empowered effectiveness to live the life you want.
+You are upping your agency in life.

 Focusing mind and efforts outside this intersection means either wasting energy on what you cannot influence or don’t really care about.
-This leads inevitably to frustration and dissatisfaction.
+This leads inevitably to frustration and dissatisfaction, a diminished sense of agency in your life.

-You build an optimistic and productive path forward by effecting what matters to you, thereby gaining a sense of agency in life and career and hopefully expanding your influence and connection with what matters to you in your life.
+An increasingly effective life grows optimism which feeds back into your efforts.
+You build a productive path forward by affecting what matters to you, thereby growing a sense of agency in your day and in your career and hopefully expanding your influence and connection with what matters to you.

 Write out a short list of attainable goals

-With self-help, I tend to skip the menu items and go right to the all-you-can-eat buffet.
-Take as much of whatever looks good as you want and leave the rest.
+At the Self-Help Diner, I tend to skip the menu items and go right to the all-you-can-eat buffet.
+Take as much of whatever looks good that works for you and leave the rest.
+I tend to trust what’s in front of my eyes, rather than what’s pictured on the menu.

 I start by writing down what I want to accomplish today, this week, this month and this year.
 I try to keep my goals specific and attainable.
 The list is simple and do-able.
 I write down where I want to go, what I want to improve, how I’d like to change or feel differently.
 I try to aim my mind at where “the possible” intersects with what really matters to me.